ESTA Visa America: Applicant FAQs

-Whether you’re planning a vacation or a short business trip, we look at some of the questions we’re often asked about visa-free travel to the US and the ‘ESTA visa America’.
+Whether you’re planning a vacation or a short business trip, we look at some of the questions we’re often asked about visa-free travel to the US and applying for an ‘ESTA visa America’.

-For those who are eligible, travelling to the USA without first having to secure a visa is a huge advantage.
+Traveling to the USA without first having to secure a visa is a huge advantage, but is only open to individuals who qualify under the Visa Waiver Program (VWP).

-Under the Visa Waiver Program (VWP), nationals of participating countries (currently 38) are permitted to travel to the USA for tourism or business-related purposes for up to 90 days without requiring a visa, provided they hold a valid e-passport from their VWP country.
+The VWP allows nationals of participating countries to travel to the USA for tourism or business-related purposes for up to 90 days without requiring a visa, provided they hold a valid e-passport from their VWP country and pass the online security pre-screening, known as ESTA.

 How do I apply for ESTA America?